Tooth Extraction Lansdale PA

 What is dry socket?

 A dry socket is a condition that typically occurs after tooth extraction.
 Normally, a blood clot should form at the extraction site.
 However, if the blood clot dissolves, it can expose the nerves and bone beneath.
 Contact us immediately if you do not have a clot at the extraction site.
-Dry socket is a painful and uncomfortable condition that we can easily treat in our office.
+Dry socket is a painful and uncomfortable condition we can easily treat in our office.

 Tooth Extraction FAQs